Microsoft/azure-docs.pt-pt/articles/active-directory/managed-identities-azure-resources/qs-configure-cli-windows-vmss.md

 ## <a name="system-assigned-managed-identity"></a>Atribuído ao sistema de identidade gerida

-Nesta secção, saiba como ativar e desativar a identidade gerida atribuído de sistema para um VMSS do Azure com a CLI do Azure.
+Nesta secção, saiba como ativar e desativar a identidade gerida atribuído de sistema para um conjunto com a CLI do Azure de dimensionamento de máquina virtual do Azure.

 ### <a name="enable-system-assigned-managed-identity-during-creation-of-an-azure-virtual-machine-scale-set"></a>Ativar a identidade gerida atribuído ao sistema durante a criação de um conjunto de dimensionamento de máquina virtual do Azure